What To Look Out For In Your Storage Space Lease Agreement

 Issue: May 2018

 As a space seeker, it’s important to go through a storage space lease agreement carefully as this stipulates the terms and conditions to be signed by both you and the space owner.
 A storage space lease agreement is an obligatory contract to lease a storage unit, which is mostly prepared by the space owner or his or her agent.

-Before you are allowed to lease any storage unit, you must first provide the space owner with a copy of your identity card, passport or employment pass to ensure you’re entitled to stay in Singapore.
-Otherwise, it’s against the law for space owners to rent out property to those who have not proven that they have legal rights to stay in the country.
+Before you are allowed to lease any self storage unit, you must first provide the space owner with a copy of your identity card, passport or employment pass to ensure you're entitled to stay in Singapore.
+Otherwise, it's against the law for space owners to rent out property to those who have not proven that they have legal rights to stay in the country.

 Below are some important areas to be keen on when reading a storage space lease agreement:

 The term of the tenancy starts on the stipulated date upon which you and the space owner both signed on the agreement.
 The term becomes effective from that date, though may be terminated on a month-to-month basis after serving a required notice period.
 The minimum rental term for most storage facilities is usually one month but at StorHub Self Storage it is only 14 days.

 The means of payment provided should be clear and from valid financial institutions that the Singapore government deems competent and free of any scam.
 The specific dates upon which these rental payments are to be made should also be crystal clear.

 The amount to be paid as a security deposit for every lease term should be clear on paper.
 And upon termination of the lease, the agreement should address how the space owner wishes to return the security deposit.